prakashgithubnew/CoreJava/CoreJavaPractise/MiscCoreJava/readme.md

 Compilation: Java code (.java) is compiled to bytecode (.class file) by the Java Compiler.

-Class Loading: The Class Loader loads the .class file into the Method Area.
+Class Loading: The Class Loader(System class loader) loads the .class file into the Method Area.

 Memory Allocation: Objects and variables are created in the Heap and Stack.